The 20 Best Podcasts For Women's Mental Health

 5. Balanced Black Girl

-Les Alfred, host of Balanced Black Girl, wants her listeners feel their best.
-Her podcast offers health and wellness advice and tips for self-care and -improvement, intended specifically for Black women.
+Les Alfred, the host of Balanced Black Girl, wants her listeners to feel their best.
+Her podcast offers health and wellness advice and tips for self-care and self-improvement explicitly intended for Black women.

-Les tells her wisdom with an approachable, warm spirit, and invites other wellness experts onto the show to discuss the concept of finding balance as Black women.
-Her episodes cover a range of mental health topics including the importance of boundaries, breathwork exercises, manifestation techniques, and digital self-care.
+Les expresses her wisdom with an approachable, warm spirit and invites other wellness experts onto the show to discuss finding balance as a Black woman.
+Her episodes cover various mental health topics, including the importance of boundaries, breathwork exercises, manifestation techniques, and digital self-care.

 6. MOOD

-If you’re in the mood for a fresh, honest take on mental health and self-care, add MOOD to your podcast queue.
-The show is hosted by online personality Lauren Elizabeth, a self-described “Midwest girly” and pioneer in the digital industry.
+If you're in the mood for a fresh, honest take on mental health and self-care, consider adding MOOD to your podcast queue.
+MOOD is hosted by online personality Lauren Elizabeth, a self-described "Midwest girly" and pioneer in the digital industry.

-Every week, Lauren interviews a special guest to discuss the ins and outs of anxiety, heartbreak, social media, and other topics pertaining to mental health and womanhood in the digital age.
+Every week, Lauren interviews a special guest to discuss the ins and outs of anxiety, heartbreak, social media, and other topics about mental health and womanhood in the digital age.

 7. Anything Goes